grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 version: v1beta1
 name: buf.build/myuser/myrepo
 deps:
-  - buf.build/beta/googleapis
+  - buf.build/googleapis/googleapis
 build:
   roots:
     - proto
 ```

-Then we need to run `buf beta mod update` to select a version of the dependency to use.
+Then we need to run `buf mod update` to select a version of the dependency to use.

 And that's it!
 Now if you run: